timf34/Substack2Markdown/README.md

 ﻿# SubstackScraper

-Premium Substack Scraper is a Python tool for scraping free and premium Substack posts and saving them as Markdown files.
+Substack Scraper is a Python tool for scraping free and premium Substack posts and saving them as Markdown files.
 It will save paid for content as long as you're subscribed to that substack.
 Most "save for later" apps (such as Pocket) don't save these posts, but with this script you can!